Introduction:

 Calcium-Rich Foods for Women

 Discover a variety of calcium-rich foods that can be easily incorporated into your daily diet.
 From dairy products to plant-based alternatives, diverse sources ensure women meet their calcium needs.
+For women and children who experience constipation when consuming milk, goat milk is a more gut-friendly and hypoallergenic alternative.

 The Role of Vitamin D in Calcium Absorption